-NLC Ambassadors support the NLC Community as trainers, mentors, and surrogates in supporting NLC's mission.
-This distinguished group of Ambassadors are leaders in the political, business, nonprofit and thought community in the progressive movement.
+NLC Advisory Council supports the NLC Community as trainers, mentors, and surrogates in supporting NLC's mission.
+This distinguished group of Advisors are leaders in the political, business, nonprofit and thought community in the progressive movement.

 Michael Bornstein is the president and founder of Bronstein & Weaver, Inc – a leading Democratic political strategy and direct mail firm.